-Following is a list of 10 toxic chemicals contained in many cosmetic ingredients that you should avoid from this day forward.
+Following is a list of the top 10 chemicals to avoid that are contained in many cosmetic ingredients that you should stop applying to your skin from this day forward.

 Examples: diazolindyl urea, imidazolindyl urea

 Common preservatives that release formaldehyde, a known carcinogen, that is irritating to the mucous membranes and known to cause contact dermatitis, headaches and internal bleeding.

 Examples: butylparaben, ethylparaben, isobutylparaben, isopropylparaben, methylparaben, propylparaben

 Common preservatives that are linked to breast cancer.

 Commonly used as a plasticizer in everything from skincare, cosmetics, nail polish, perfume to hair products and deodorants.
 Known to cause damage to the liver, kidneys, lungs and reproductive system.
 Suspected of causing birth defects, lowering sperm counts and a breast cancer risk.

 Examples: mineral oil, petrolatum, paraffin, dipropylene, glycol, butylene glycol, disodium EDTA, tetrasodium EDTA, trisodium EDTA, polybutene, triclosan, polyethylene

 Petroleum by-products interfere with the skin’s natural functions, clog the pores, exacerbates acne, and are highly likely to be contaminated with carcinogens that are linked to breast cancer.

 Made from the same chemical that is used to create anti-freeze, this chemical easily penetrates the skin and is linked to damage of the liver, kidneys and brain.